-- the reliability of the processes of producing, processing and disseminating the financial statement information deemed most sensitive; - the processes of presenting the main risks and uncertainties to which the Company and the Group are exposed, as well as the criteria for determining the assumptions on which valuation and estimation models are based.
+- the reliability of the processes of producing, processing and disseminating the financial statement information deemed most sensitive; - the processes of presenting the main risks and uncertainties to which the Company and the Group are exposed, as well as the methods used to determine the assumptions on which forecasting estimates and valuation models are based.

-The resulting work schedule was implemented in accordance with the criteria set out in the Regulation "Guidelines for administrative and financial governance", with the application of the methods taken as reference, which reflect international standards deriving from the COSO and COBIT Framework to ensure homogeneous application of the verification process and valuation criteria throughout the Group.
+The resulting schedule set for the year was implemented in accordance with the criteria set out in the Regulation "Guidelines for administrative and financial governance", applying the methods taken as reference, which reflect international standards deriving from the COSO and COBIT Framework1 to ensure homogeneous application of the verification process and valuation criteria throughout the Group.

-The method involves an initial assessment of the overall internal control system at the Company-wide level aimed at determining whether there are adequate governance systems, standards of conduct inspired by ethics and integrity, effective organisational structures, a clear structure of delegated powers and responsibilities, adequate risk policies, effective codes of conduct and fraud prevention systems and personnel disciplinary systems.
+The method involves an initial assessment of the state of the internal control system at the Company-wide level aimed at determining whether there are adequate governance systems, standards of conduct inspired by ethics and integrity, effective organisational structures, a clear structure of delegated powers and responsibilities, adequate risk policies, effective codes of conduct and fraud prevention systems and personnel disciplinary systems.
 These areas are examined on the basis of evidence provided by Internal Auditing functions, followed by further inquiry by the Manager responsible for preparing the Company's financial reports into regulations, organisational arrangements and the operating mechanisms most relevant to management of the administrative and accounting system.

-The method then calls for further development of assessments involving a review of the adequacy and effective application of administrative and accounting procedures and governance rules for technological infrastructure and applications.
-This examination is conducted in part according to specific methods, reinforced by auditing standards, overseen by the Manager responsible for preparing the Company's financial reports through dedicated structures (Administrative and Financial Governance Unit) and in part on the basis of evidence provided by the various Company control functions with a view towards maximising synergies.
+In a subsequent phase, the method calls for further development of assessments involving a case-by-case review of the adequacy and effective application of administrative and accounting procedures and governance rules for technological infrastructure and applications.
+This examination is conducted according to specific techniques, reinforced by auditing standards, overseen by the Manager responsible for preparing the Company's financial reports through dedicated structures (Administrative and Financial Governance Unit) and on the basis of evidence provided by the various Company control functions with a view towards maximising synergies.